valNodeOne/Documentation/Relayer/IBC-Challange.md

 ...
 info: Relay 1 acks from band-laozi-testnet4 => kichain-t-4
 ```
-After the packet was sent from kichain-t-4 to band-laozi-testnet4, the acknowledgement was sent from band-laozi-testnet4 to kichain-t-4.
+The packet was sent from kichain-t-4 to band-laozi-testnet4 and afterwards the acknowledgement was sent back from band-laozi-testnet4 to kichain-t-4.

 As a result we can now see tki in the receiving wallet: